Types of Wedding Ceremonies Explained

 Elopements/Minimony:

-Elopements and minimonies offers an intimate alternative to traditional ceremonies.
+Elopements and minimonies offer an intimate alternative to traditional ceremonies.

 These types of events focus on the couple and their unique love story, often set against a backdrop that holds special significance to them.